modxorg/Docs/en/extending-modx/xpdo/class-reference/xpdoobject/configuration-accessors/getoption.md

 mixed getOption (string $key [, array|null $options [, mixed $default [, boolean $skipEmpty]]] )
 ```

-- $key: the key of the setting or option to load.
+- `$key`: the key of the setting or option to load.
-- $options: the source of the setting or option.
+- `$options`: the source of the setting or option.
 Either null (which attempts to find the key in the main configuration) or an array of options.
-- $default: the value to return when the key was not found.
+- `$default`: the value to return when the key was not found.
-- $skipEmpty: when set to true, the $default will also be returned if the $key's value is an empty string. **_Added in xPDO 2.2.1 / MODX 2.2.0-rc2_**.
+- `$skipEmpty`: when set to true, the $default will also be returned if the $key's value is an empty string. **_Added in xPDO 2.2.1 / MODX 2.2.0-rc2_**.

 ## Examples